suyz526/ZebraPose/README.md

 `python test_vivo.py --cfg config/config_BOP/tless/exp_tless_BOP.txt --ckpt_file path/to/the/best/checkpoint --ignore_bit 0 --obj_name obj01 --eval_output_path path/to/save/the/evaluation/report`

-Download our trained model from this [`link`](https://cloud.dfki.de/owncloud/index.php/s/EmQDWgd5ipbdw3E)
+Download our trained model from this [`link`](https://cloud.dfki.de/owncloud/index.php/s/EmQDWgd5ipbdw3E).
+The ProgressiveX can not set random seed in its python API.
+The ADD results can be +/- 0.5%.

 ## Evaluate for BOP challange
 Merge the `.csv` files generated in the last step using `tools_for_BOP/merge_csv.py`, e.g.